shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 		58.3 Simulating BSP+PRAM in MapReduce - https://www.cs.utah.edu/~jeffp/teaching/cs7960/L18-MR-simulate.pdf
 		58.4 Complexity Measures for Map-Reduce and Comparison to Parallel Computing - https://users.cs.duke.edu/~kamesh/mapreduce.pdf
 	59. Almost all Autonomous Drone Delivery Problems including Drone Electronic Voting Machines, Online Shopping Delivery, Autonomous Combat Drone Swarms are NP-Complete which have to navigate along Hamiltonians optimally on surface and aerial transportation graphs.
+        60. Two Set Partitions are classified as Complementary Partitions or Connected Partitions if their least upperbound is the unpartitioned set - https://royalsocietypublishing.org/doi/pdf/10.1098/rspa.1988.0018 .
+There is another definition of Category Theoretic Complementary Set Partitions which finds use in Deep Learning Recommender Systems and Computational advertising - https://arxiv.org/pdf/1909.02107.pdf - each pair of elements of partitioned set S are distinguished (present in different equivalence classes of partition sets) by atleast one partition.
+Conjugate Partitions are kind of complementary set partitions whose Ferrer Diagrams are inverted along diagonal (rows and columns of Ferrer Diagram are interchanged) - https://en.wikipedia.org/wiki/Partition_(number_theory)#Conjugate_and_self-conjugate_partitions.

 **What are some unusual applications of Factorization implemented in NeuronRain?**